-Now where you know your cadence, you can on most music streaming services, such as Spotify, Deezer, Tidal or Qobuz, find playlists of music tracks that all run on the same BPM.
-Spotify has even gone a step further and has built a special running feature into their app, where it automatically detects your current running cadence and then plays music that matches your steps.
+Now that you know your cadence, you can on most music streaming services, such as Spotify, Deezer, Tidal, or Qobuz, find playlists of music tracks that all run on the same BPM.
+Spotify has even gone a step further and built a special running feature into their app, where it automatically detects your current running cadence and then plays music that matches your steps.

 That’s pretty smart!
 If you can live with commercials once in a while, it’s even free.
 If you want to find specific songs and create your very own running playlist, a site such as jog.fm can be recommended.
 Here you can find and search for music tracks with specific BPM.

 In addition to improving the running performance that music does especially in the harder training sessions, music or other forms of sound impressions can also be used as motivation on the longer runs.

 When you run long runs at an easy/moderate pace, you can listen to podcasts or audiobooks, for example.
 This often makes you forget time and place, and maybe you want to run a little further to get to the next chapter or section.